Understanding Curve v2

 Crypto pools are Curve pools holding assets with different prices.
 Curve core originally was pegged assets but a new type of AMM allows for extremely efficient trading and low risks of non pegged assets.

-Crypto pools use liquidity more effectively by concentrating most of it at current prices.
-As trades happen, the pool can change what it considers the price in order to move the highest liquidity region without creating losses for the pool.
+Crypto pools use liquidity more effectively by concentrating it at current prices.
+As trades happen, the pool readjusts its internal price to the highest liquidity region without creating losses for the pool.
 Crypto pools also have variable fees which can range between 0.04% and 0.40%.